otacke/h5p-transcript-library/README.md

 ## Using this library

 ### Instantiating
-This library was explicitly modelled to mimic an H5P content type, so you can use it as if you were instantiatin H5P subcontent type manually (see https://h5p.org/documentation/api/H5P.html#.newRunnable):
+This library was explicitly modeled to mimic an H5P content type, so you can use it as if you were instantiating H5P subcontent type manually (see https://h5p.org/documentation/api/H5P.html#.newRunnable):

 ```
 H5P.newRunnable(